catenate/catenate.github.com/_posts/2010-07-04-beautiful-operators-for-c-influenced-programming-languages.markdown

 ---
 layout: draft
-title: Better symbols for programming languages
+title: Beautiful operators for C-influenced programming languages
 categories: draft
 ---
 For beauty, lexers should accept (not mandate) Unicode and alternative